Ironclad Journal icon IRONCLAD JOURNAL

 Because software tended to be hosted on-premise during this time, customers expected to spend months, if not years, implementing and configuring enterprise software systems, and they did not expect frequent software upgrades.
 The leading vendors for contract systems of record through the 2000s were, for example, Oracle and SAP Ariba, both of which were founded in the mid-1990s.
 The contract management systems of this time were glorified databases.
 They were where contracts went to die.
 Sure, businesses purchased contract management software, but few companies saw this software as a competitive necessity.

-By contrast, the CRM market saw explosive growth in the 1990s.
+By contrast, the CRM market saw explosive growth in the 1990s, with Salesforce (founded in 1999) rising to the top.
+Today, Salesforce is valued at $268 billion.

 The 2010s: contract lifecycle management unbundles

 1. Custom enterprise contract lifecycle management tools.
 These tools were highly customized and aimed at large companies.
-It could take months, if not years, to deploy them, but they took Siebel’s approach to bespoke configuration and implementation, knowing that their customers would commit to using their solution for years afterwards.
-New contract lifecycle management vendors like Apttus (founded 2006) and Icertis (2009) adopted a cloud-forward approach and adopted a go-to-market (GTM) approach that emphasized configurability and scalability.
-Notably, many of these companies, including Apttus, indexed heavily on going to market as a Salesforce complementer, rather than as a standalone solution.
+It could take months, if not years, to deploy them, using bespoke configuration and implementation.
+New contract lifecycle management vendors like Apttus (founded 2006) and Icertis (2009) adopted a cloud-forward approach that emphasized configurability and scalability.
+Notably, many of these companies, including Apttus, indexed heavily on going to market as a complement to Salesforce, rather than as a standalone solution.

 2. Modular “point solutions,” or contract tools that specialized in one stage of contract management.
 As the cost of software development declined, a number of startups decided to enter the contract management space by focusing on one stage of contracts (e.g., document creation, signature, or storage).
 Unlike the comprehensive enterprise solutions, these tools could be deployed relatively quickly and inexpensively.
 However, there was no guarantee they would work with each other, and it was difficult to know which solutions would be best-in-class in the long-term.
 We’re still grappling with the effects of this rapid unbundling today.